mcintyre321/OneOf/README.md

 ```

-Matching
-##
+## Matching

 You use the `TOut Match(Func<T0, TOut> f0, ...
 Func<Tn,TOut> fn)` method to get a value out.
+Note how the number of handlers matches the number of generic arguments.

 ### Advantages over `switch` or `if` or `exception` based control flow:

 This has a major advantage over a switch statement, as it
-  - requires every case to be handled
+  - requires every parameter to be handled
-  - No fallback - if you extend a methods return types, you HAVE to update all the calling code to handle your changes.
+  - No fallback - if you add another generic parameter, you HAVE to update all the calling code to handle your changes.
     In brown-field code-bases this is incredibly useful, as the default handler is often a runtime `throw NotImplementedException`, or behaviour that wouldn't suit the new result type.